Long Island’s East End Levels Up for Summer

 And following a full-scale restoration by designer David Netto, the Hedges Inn will soon reopen in East Hampton.
 The project will also feature a redesign of the gardens and grounds by noted landscape architect Ed Hollander, alongside contributions from FGS Designs and Fleetwood, McMullan & Sanabria as project architects.

 The Hamptons have always known how to make an entrance.
-This summer, it seems, the whole shoreline is finally ready to join the party.
+This summer, it seems, the whole shoreline is ready to join the party.